blob-cc/processing-starter/README.md

 - https://github.com/processing/
 - https://github.com/benfry/processing4

-# Processing Creative Coding Template
+# Processing Creative Coding Starter

 This repository serves as a robust starting point for creative coding projects using [Processing](https://processing.org/).
 It includes a well-organized structure, utility functions, and example projects to kickstart your creative coding journey.